Moon Studios director criticizes Microsoft because its exclusive games do not come out on all platforms

 We know that the company is more open than ever, and its motto “Play without barriers” is something that they try to fulfill as much as financially possible.
 We have seen it with Minecraft or with the two installments of Ori.
 However for Mahler this only seems to be “well-being” on the part of the American company.

-I think Microsoft is in this strange position between a rock and a hard place where they say this is the vision that they want to see happen in the future, without artificial walls, without limits, but then they are not necessarily acting on it, I think mainly it is because the other parts are not playing the same.
+I think Microsoft is in this strange position between a rock and a hard place where they say this is the vision they want to see happen in the future, no artificial walls, no limits, but then they are not necessarily acting accordingly, I think mainly it is because the other parts are not playing the same.

 Microsoft would probably keep going in this direction if other parties were involved, like Nintendo or Sony allowing some of their games to be playable on Xbox, but that’s not where the industry is at right now.
 These corporations still believe a lot in walled gardens and are afraid of change …